 The surprise, however, turned out to be the strong closing surge of Mélanchon, moving up from around 12% in the earlier polling to 22% of the vote!
 That still gave him a third-place finish behind Le Pen’s 23.2%.
 But he then used the upward momentum to claim that he was the real winner.
 All he needed to do was to mobilize his voters to elect him and his party/coalition to a majority in the National Assembly – and voila, he could be the next Prime Minister!
-Media coverage was quite taken by this but also by the recognition that the combined “extremist” vote from left (Mélanchon plus the Communist candidate) and right (Le Pen plus Zemmour) was way ahead of the votes for anyone more moderate, whether it was Macron or any of the other more centrist candidates.!
+Media coverage was quite taken by this but also by the recognition that the combined number of “extremist” votes from left (Mélanchon plus the Communist candidate) and right (Le Pen plus Zemmour) was way ahead of the votes for anyone more moderate, whether it was Macron or any of the other more centrist candidates.!

 Impressions from the Second Presidential Round on 24 April 2022

 Even as the polling gave him the edge, it was clear that he was not well liked.
 One might have worried about this unpopularity of his.
 Of course, the second round vote margin was widely interpreted as a rejection of the extreme right rather than an embrace of Macron’s centrism.
 And he himself appeared to be contrite in his victory speech, promising to do more to listen to the people in his second term.
-But there is a lot of hand-wringing about the disintegration of center-left and center-right dialogue.
-And Le Pen’s steady rise over the years (even if she herself has announced she won’t run again).
+But I can empathize with French commentators lamenting the disintegration of center-left and center-right dialogue – and Le Pen’s steady rise over the years (even if she herself has announced she won’t run again).

 Looking to the Legislative Elections in June 2022